 Boiled cider is an excellent cocktail ingredient.
 Whiskey and boiled cider may be the only fall cocktail you ever drink again.
 You can also mix boiled cider syrup with seltzer water for an easy non-alcoholic drink.

-Because the flavor is so concentrated, use the cider syrup in any dish where you want more apple flavor, including apple pie or cider donuts.
+Because the flavor is so concentrated, use the cider syrup in any dish where you want more apple flavor, including apple pie, apple cake or cider donuts.
 You can also use the syrup to make apple cider caramels.
+It works in savory dishes, too; think of a pork chop glaze.

 Boiled cider syrup keeps in the fridge indefinitely, so you could also pour the syrup into small glass jars and give your new favorite secret ingredient as homemade gifts.